Deterministic Suffix-reading Automata: Comparison with DFA and DGA

 \end{restatable}

 \begin{proof} A complete DFA can be seen as a DSA accepting the same language.
-This gives us $n_S \le n_F^{cmp}$.
-For the inequality $\dfrac{n_F^{cmp}}{2 (1 + 2|\Sigma|)} \le n_S$, we show that the tracking DFA (Definition~\ref{def:tracking-dfa}) of a DSA has size at most $n_S \cdot 2 (1 + 2|\Sigma|)$.
-The number of states of the tracking DFA is atmost $2 n_S$ (recall that $n_S$ denotes the total size of the DSA, which includes the label lengths).
+This gives us $n_S(L) \le n_F^{cmp}(L)$.
+For the inequality $\dfrac{n_F^{cmp}(L)}{2 (1 + 2|\Sigma|)} \le n_S(L)$, we show that the tracking DFA (Definition~\ref{def:tracking-dfa}) of a DSA has size at most $n_S(L) \cdot 2 (1 + 2|\Sigma|)$.
+The number of states of the tracking DFA is atmost $2 n_S(L)$ (recall that $n_S(L)$ denotes the total size of the DSA, which includes the label lengths).
 For each state there are $\Sigma$ transitions.
-Therefore, total size is $2n_S$ (states) + $2n_S \cdot |\Sigma|$ (edges) + $2 n_S \cdot |\Sigma|$ (label lengths), which equals $2 n_S (1 + 2 |\Sigma|)$.
+Therefore, total size is $2n_S(L)$ (states) + $2n_S(L) \cdot |\Sigma|$ (edges) + $2 n_S(L) \cdot |\Sigma|$ (label lengths), which equals $2 n_S(L) (1 + 2 |\Sigma|)$.

-For the second part of the proof, Lemma~\ref{lem:dsa-small} gives an example where $n_S$ is the smallest.
-For the other direction, consider the language $(ab)^*$.
+For the second part of the proof, Lemma~\ref{lem:dsa-small} gives an example where $n_S(L)$ is the smallest.
+For the other direction, consider the language $L_1 = (ab)^*$.
 A trim DFA for this language has two states $q_0, q_1$ (with $q_0$ accepting), and two transitions $q_0 \xra{a} q_1$, and $q_1 \xra{b} q_0$.
-Therefore $n_F^{trim} \le 2 + 2 + 2 = 6$.
+Therefore $n_F^{trim}(L_1) \le 2 + 2 + 2 = 6$.
 A trim DGA for this language is $q_0 \xra{ab} q_0$.
-Therefore $n_G^{trim} \le 2 + 1 + 2 = 5$.
-We first claim that any DSA for this language needs to maintain the following information: (1) the initial state which is accepting, as $\e$ is in the language; (2) there is a transition from the initial state on $ab$ to an accepting state (otherwise $ab$ will not be accepted); (3) on reading $aa$ from the initial state, the DSA has to make a transition and go to a sink state, which is a non-accepting state --- otherwise, the word $aab$ will get accepted.
-This shows that any DSA has atleast two states, and two transitions $\xra{ab}$ and $\xra{aa}$.
-This gives: $n_S \ge 2 + 2 + 4 = 8$ which is bigger than the corresponding trim DFA and DGA. \end{proof}
+Therefore $n_G^{trim}(L_1) \le 2 + 1 + 2 = 5$.
+We first claim that any DSA for this language needs to maintain the following information: (1) the initial state which is accepting, as $\e$ is in the language; (2) there is a path from the initial state on $ab$ to an accepting state (otherwise $ab$ will not be accepted); (3) on reading $aa$ or $b$ from the initial state, the DSA has to make some transitions and go to a sink state, which is a non-accepting state --- otherwise, the words $aab$ or $bab$ will get accepted.
+This shows that any DSA has at least two states, at least three transitions, and ${ab}$, $b$ and ${aa}$ split across some transition labels.
+This gives either: $n_S(L_1) \ge 2 + 2 + 4 = 8$ for the DSA with two states and $\xra{ab}$, $\xra{b}$ and $\xra{aa}$ as transitions, which is bigger than the corresponding trim DFA and DGA, or the min DFA viewed as DSA, with 3 states, and transitions on each of $a$ and $b$ from each of the states giving $n_S \ge3+6+6 = 15$ \end{proof}